docutils/docutils/docutils/docs/user/config.rst

 Path [#pwd]_ to template file, which must be encoded in UTF-8.
 See also `template [latex writers]`_.

-:Default: "template.txt" in the writer's directory (installed automatically)
+:Default: "template.txt" in the writer's directory (installed automatically).
-          For the exact machine-specific path, use the ``--help`` option).
+          [#machine-specific-path]_
 :Option:  ``--template``.